arashnm80/arashnm80.github.io/quotes.md

 > If I don't know what I want, I can't judge myself for not achieving it.

+> The perfect decision making duration is 8 minutes and 34 seconds.

 > Time is ultimate currency of my life.

 > Time's running out like a cup of coffee, so whatever I have to do it right fu*king now.